Last updated on : 09 Nov, 2025

 In contrast, many of the risk factors for Type 2 diabetes are modifiable through lifestyle changes:

-While Type 1 and Type 2 diabetes share some common symptoms, such as excessive thirst, frequent urination, fatigue, and blurred vision, there are notable differences in how these symptoms manifest.
-Let’s explore the specific symptoms associated with each type of diabetes.
+While Type 1 and Type 2 diabetes share some common symptoms, there are notable differences in how these symptoms manifest, primarily in the speed of onset.

-Type 1 diabetes is characterised by a rapid onset of symptoms, which may include:
+Type 1 diabetes is characterised by a rapid onset of symptoms, often over days or weeks, which may include:

-The symptoms of Type 2 diabetes are often similar to those of Type 1, but they tend to develop more slowly and may be less noticeable.
+The symptoms of Type 2 diabetes are often similar to those of Type 1, but they tend to develop more slowly and insidiously over months or years, and may be less noticeable.

 Common symptoms include:

-As the symptoms of Type 2 diabetes can be subtle, many people may not realise they have the condition until complications arise.
-Despite the differences in symptom onset, both types of diabetes can have significant effects on an individual’s health.
+Because the symptoms of Type 2 diabetes can be subtle, many people may not realise they have the condition until routine screening or until complications arise [2].

 Managing insulin deficiency is the primary focus of Type 1 diabetes treatment.